Russia cuts gas through Nord Stream 1 to 20% of capacity | Headlines

 Russia's Gazprom on Wednesday halved the amount of natural gas flowing through a major pipeline from Russia to Europe to 20% of capacity.
 It's the latest Nord Stream 1 reduction that Russia has blamed on technical problems but Germany calls a political move to sow uncertainty and push up prices amid the war in Ukraine.

-Data on the Nord Stream website and the head of Germany's network regulator, Klaus Mueller, confirmed the reduction.
+Nord Stream's network data and the head of Germany's network regulator, Klaus Mueller, confirmed the reduction.

 “Gas is now a part of Russian foreign policy and possibly Russian war strategy,” Mueller told Deutschlandfunk radio.